JacobCrabill/zigdown

 b670c8df85a1568f498aa5c8cae42f51a90473c0.tar.gz

-This is not a CommonMark-compliant Markdown parser, nor will it ever be one!
+WARNING This is not a CommonMark-compliant Markdown parser, nor will it ever be one!

 Headers

-Basic text formatting (Bold, italic, underline)
+Basic text formatting (Bold, italic, strikethrough)

 Console and HTML rendering